 IRIS 2: Plan de mobilite.
-Region de Bruxelles-Capitale" December 2013 19 Implementation Actions include: The Iris 2 Plan is a strategic plan that sets out the main guidelines on mobility in the Brussels region in 2015-2020.
+Region de Bruxelles-Capitale" December 2013 Implementation Actions include: The Iris 2 Plan is a strategic plan that sets out the main guidelines on mobility in the Brussels region in 2015-2020.
 The plan provides for a raft of actions to improve the daily experience of commuters and tourists in Brussels by 2015-2018.
 It aims to establish a balance between mobility needs and quality of life in the Region.
 It aims to avoid congestion in the capital.
 The overall goal is to reduce car traffic by 20% by 2018 compared to 2001.
 It will do this through both identifying measures to promote alternative forms of mobility, as well as measures to streamline traffic under nine implementation actions. encouraging active transportation (walking and cycling), making public transport more attractive (bus and tram, rail), applying a co-ordinated parking policy and regulation, as well as improving logistics and the distribution of goods.

-Relevance to Last Mile Logistics DIRECT - last mile document, the Brussels Region acknowledges that public and private sector partners will be critical in implementing the measures of the plan both at the Brussels level (particularly around the development and delivery of last mile solutions), and at the national level (in order to see the whole journey of goods, and encouraging the use of rail and water transport).
+Iris 2 Plan identifies that the Brussels region will develop a Goods Strategy (see above).
+Within the document, the Brussels Region acknowledges that public and private sector partners will be critical in implementing the measures of the plan both at the Brussels level (particularly around the development and delivery of last mile solutions), and at the national level (in order to see the whole journey of goods, and encouraging the use of rail and water transport).